triggerfishab/lisa-cli/README.md

 The following will be included:
 * GitHub repos
 * Amazon AWS S3 bucket for media handling
-* StackPath CDN for media files
+* Amazon AWS Cloudfront CDN for media files
 * GoDaddy records for DNS
 * Sendgrid subuser for email sending